npmcdn-to-unpkg-bot/Free-Code-Camp/notes/mongodb.md

 saves on documents so if you can save inforation on one sheet of page then mongoose is a good fit.

 Take an example w/ bank accounts w/ shared accounts.
-This brings problems w/ mongo db database.
-Mongo works best with a 1:1 model.
+This brings problems w/ mongo db database without 1:n model.
 The information is stored in a big ball called collections.

 ### GET STARTED:
 # TODO DIFFERENCE B/W mongod, mongoose, mongodb